formatjs/formatjs/packages/formatjs/packages/formatjs-extract-cldr-data/README.md

 An optional array of locales to extract data for, specified as string language tags.
 By default, data will be returned for all locales in the CLDR.

+**Note:** This package leverages the language tag hierarchy to de-duplicate data and also normalizes the casing of language tags.
+This can lead to specifying `locales` which don't show up in that exact form in the extracted data; e.g., `"EN"` will be normalized to `"en"`, and `"en-US"` will be de-duplicated to `"en"`.

 #### `pluralRules`

 Boolean for whether or not `pluralRuleFunction`s should be extracted for the specified `locales`.
 These functions will support both cardinal and ordinal pluralization.
 These functions are generated using the [make-plural][] project.